Does this position accept online applications?

 Reasonable accommodations will be provided for applicants with disabilities who self-disclose.

 About San Jose/Evergreen Community College District

-As of fall 2012, with enrollment of approximately 19,000 per semester, and an extremely diverse student population (Hispanic/Latino 36%, Black/African-American 7%, Asian/Pacific Islander 35%, American Indian/Native American 1%, White/Caucasian 13%) attaining educational goals reflecting 31% - AA Degree and Transfer to a 4-Year College/ University, the District's emphasis on student success makes it a recognized educational leader in the State.
+With enrollment of approximately 20,000 per semester, and an extremely diverse student population (Hispanic/Latino 37%, Black/African-American 6%, Asian/Pacific Islander 36%, American Indian/Native American 1%, White/Caucasian 12%, First Generation 60%) attaining educational goals reflecting 34% - AA Degree and Transfer to a 4-Year College/ University, the District's emphasis on student success makes it a recognized educational leader in the State.

-The District encourages a diverse pool of applicants to serve as colleagues to an existing diverse regular classified staff (including confidential and classified supervisory employees) consisting of 38% Hispanic/Latino, 27% Asian/Pacific Islander, 5% Black/African-American, 1% American Indian/Native American, 26% White/Caucasian, and 3% others, as well as encouraging applications from all qualified, outstanding applicants.
+The District encourages a diverse pool of applicants to serve as colleagues to an existing diverse faculty consisting of 23% Hispanic/Latino, 19% Asian/Pacific Islander, 9% Black/African American, 1% American Indian/Native American, and 44% White/Caucasian, as well as encouraging applications from all qualified, outstanding applicants.